Kavindu-Rankothge/Kavindu-Rankothge/README.md

 - 👋 Hi, I’m @Kavindu-Rankothge
 - 👀 I’m interested in Software Development, Data Science and anything to do with programming
 - 🌱 I’m currently learning at the University of Macquarie
-- 💞️ I’m looking to collaborate on any intresting projects
+- 💞️ I’m looking to collaborate on any interesting projects
 - 📫 Email: kavindur@gmail.com

 <!---